What is Pergo?

-The recommended expansion space for all Pergo floors is 3/8" for all vertical interruptions, be they the walls, moldings, pillars, HVAC vents, flooring receptacals, masonry, toilet flanges, pipes, etc.
+The required expansion space for all Pergo floors is 3/8" for all vertical interruptions, be they the walls, moldings, pillars, HVAC vents, flooring receptacles, masonry, toilet flanges, pipes, etc.

-Pergo Gold Underlayment can be used with both Pergo Max and Pergo Max Premier.
-A separate vapor barrier should not be used in conjunction with Pergo Gold.
+Pergo Gold Underlayment can be used as extra padding only with Pergo Max.
 For all other Pergo flooring, Pergo DOES NOT recommend that you add extra padding, including cork underlayment, to your laminate floors that are sold with padding already attached and included in the cartons you purchase.
 This will void the warranty.

 Please return the damaged cartons to the original retailer for replacement or refund.